nomade-care/nomade-care-ui/README.md

 -   `src/lib/`: Contains server actions (`actions.ts`), type definitions (`types.ts`), and other utility functions.
 -   `src/services/`: Services for communicating with external APIs, like the emotion detection service.
 -   `public/`: Static assets, including the logo and the sample audio files for the simulated conversation.

+---

+**📹 Demo Video Reminder:** Remember to download the demonstration video from Google Drive for the best quality viewing experience!